World’s largest virtual agentic engineering & quality conference

 Building and organizing test cases

-• AI test case generator: Describe a user flow, paste a requirement, or upload a Jira ticket.
+• AI test case generator: Describe a user flow, paste a requirement, or bring in a Jira ticket, image, video, or Figma flow.
 TestMu AI generates structured test cases with clear steps and scenarios ready for execution.

 • Smart context memory layer: Scans your existing repository before every session, fills coverage gaps, and removes duplicates automatically.